hajokirchhoff/modernizing-cpp/index.md

 You'll find many pages about how great "modern c++" is.
 The community is exited about all the new stuff. coroutines, modules, new library features and much, much more, and rightfully so.
 C++20 is exciting.

-But you cannot just open your IDE and start adding C++20 code to your existing projects, because when you first try to compile your code with /std:c++20, you will be in for a surprise.
+But you cannot just open your IDE and start adding C++20 code to your existing projects.
+Try compiling your code with /std:c++20 for the first time and you will be in for a surprise.

 ### What is the problem?
 Even if your old codebase compiles fine, with 0 warnings, with your current compiler, there are many issues that will prevent you from using C++20.